 This leverage will enable us to shape the national conversation toward delivering real solutions for the marginalized millions.
 Please Volunteer and Donate so Congress will pass our legislative agenda in 2022, winning us all a better social contract.

-Democratic Senator Mark Kelly, who won a special election in 2020 with 51.2% of the vote, is up for reelection to a full term.
-More than a half dozen Republicans have filed in the race, which has an August 2nd primary.
+Democratic Senator Mark Kelly, who won a special election in 2020 with 51.2% of the vote, is up for reelection to a full term, opposed by Republican Blake Masters.
 The state’s senior senator, Kyrsten Sinema, won her seat in 2018 after rounding lifted her to 50.0% of the vote.

 While Connecticut is the least swingy state on this list, it does have two competitive House races along with the Senate race.
 The National Republican Congressional Committee has targeted the 2nd and 5th districts, which are currently held by Democrats.
 This will shrink the bloc of swing voters needed to control these seats.

-Democratic Senator Richard Blumenthal is running for a third term after winning decisively in 2016, and is likely to win again this year.
-An August 9 primary will determine his opponent.
+Democratic Senator Richard Blumenthal is running for a third term after winning decisively in 2016, and is likely to win again this year over Republican Leora Levy.